yewzijian/RPMNet/Readme.md

 ![pic-network](docs/network-arch.png)

 This is the project webpage of our CVPR 2020 work.
 RPM-Net is a deep-learning approach designed for performing rigid partial-partial point cloud registration for objects in a iterative fashion.
+Our paper can be found on [Arxiv](https://github.com/yewzijian/3DFeatNet/blob/master/Readme.md).

 ```
 @inproceedings{yew2020-RPMNet,